 Most “kid” yogurt is packed with sugar and artificial colors and flavors.
 Even some “adult” yogurts act more like dessert than breakfast.
 Coconut yogurt is rich, creamy, and flavorful, without all that sugar.
 We love CocoYo, which has billions of live probiotics.
 It comes in Pure, Raspberry, Ginger Turmeric, and Vanilla flavors.

-Swap Cream Cheese for Almond Milk Cream Cheese
+Swap Cream Cheese for Almond or Cashew Milk Cream Cheese

-If your kid can’t get enough bagel and schmear, swap out the saturated fat-filled dairy cream cheese for a plant-based variety, like Kite Hill.
-Flavors come in Plain, Chive, and Jalapeno.
+If your kid can’t get enough bagel and schmear, swap out the saturated fat-filled dairy cream cheese for a plant-based variety, like Kite Hill or Treeline.
+Flavors come in plain, chive, and jalapeno.
+Miyoko’s Creamery even makes a cinnamon raisin cream cheese!

-While opening a bottle is as easy as it gets, making your own dressing isn’t much more difficult.
+Other notable options: While opening a bottle is as easy as it gets, making your own dressing isn’t much more difficult.
 Just blend a few plant-based ingredients with some herbs, and you’ve got a dairy and preservative-free dip!
 Try this recipe from The Minimalist Baker, or this one for a nut-free version.
+Flavored hummus or baba ganoush are also stellar (and healthy) alternatives.

 Swap Ice Cream for Nice Cream